koonergurjot/Gurjots-Games/docs/game-doctor.md

 ## CI reporting

-Pull requests automatically surface Game Doctor results in a dedicated comment on the thread.
+Targeted CI (`.github/workflows/ci-targeted.yml`) runs on every pull request and automatically surfaces Game Doctor results in a dedicated comment on the thread.
+Full CI (`.github/workflows/ci-full.yml`) reuses the same job on pushes to `main` to guard the catalog after merges.
 The workflow parses `health/report.json` and renders a status table for every game, updating the same comment on reruns to avoid notification spam.
 A download link to the `game-doctor-report` workflow artifact (containing the JSON and Markdown outputs) is also included for deeper inspection.

 ## Schema validation